 You can also write a sort of wrapper layer around the GUI library, so that you can insert clicks and hovers and keypresses just like the OS.
 Another layer of abstraction can work wonders here.

 Hey, remember when I said the big reason to use a native app was because you could do everything the OS could possibly do, as fast as it could do it?
 You know what screws that up?
 Another layer of abstraction.

 So: adding layers of abstraction to make native apps easier to test isn’t very popular with the native app crowd.
-You’ll see it, but it’s been an uphill fight.
+You’ll see it happen, but it’s been an uphill fight.
 Given how much extra you pay developers to write good native apps, you can see why they don’t like it.

 I mentioned that automated testing libraries tend to be fragile.
 That’s because at the OS level, you don’t really know what the app is doing.
 Maybe the app draws its own windows and buttons (more common than you’d think!)
 You can say something like “click 150 pixels right and 50 pixels down from the upper-left corner of this window.”
 But then if the widgets move, or if the window opens partly offscreen, your tests may randomly break.
-You can also solve this with more layers of abstraction, which are unpopular for exactly the same reason as before.
+You can also solve this with more layers of abstraction, which are unpopular, as I mentioned before.